-Funds earmarked for Prop 65 regulations but threat of unnecessary litigation remains
+California’s governor Brown earmarks funds for Prop 65 regulations but the threat of unnecessary litigation remains - .PDF file.

 By George Gigounas, Matthew Covington and Christian A Orozco